triton-inference-server/python_backend/inferentia/README.md

 First step of running Triton with Inferentia is to create an AWS Inferentia instance with Deep Learning AMI (tested with Ubuntu 18.04).
 `ssh -i <private-key-name>.pem ubuntu@<instance address>`
 Note: It is recommended to set your storage space to greater than default value of 110 GiB.
+The current version of Trtion has been tested with storage of 500 GiB.

 After logging into the inf1* instance, you will need to clone [this current Github repo](https://github.com/triton-inference-server/python_backend).
 Follow [steps on Github to set up ssh access](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) or simply clone with https.
 Clone this repo with Github to home repo `/home/ubuntu`.